 European settlement increases along with atrocities against Aranda people

 By 1879, all the land surrounding the mission had been occupied by cattle stations.
 This had several implications for the mission.
-While the mission land holdings were large, approximately 233,099 hectares (900 square miles), and later expanded to 310,799 hectares (1200 square miles), the Aranda’s traditional territory covered a much larger area.
-The lifestyle and indeed sustainability of the Aranda people was based on this large territory which allowed for seasonal exploitation of resources particularly fluctuating waters sources, food and ceremonial sites.
+While the mission land holdings were large, approximately 233,099 hectares or (900 square miles (2,300 square kilometres), and later expanded to 310,799 hectares or (1200 square miles (3,108 square kilometres), the Arrarnta’s (Aranda as it was called then) traditional territory covered a much larger area.
+The lifestyle and indeed sustainability of the Arrarnta people was based on this large territory which allowed for seasonal fluctuation of resources particularly waters sources, food and ceremonial sites.

 "In ten years’, time there will not be many Blacks left in this area, and this is just what the white man wants.
 With all the looting that is taking place, it is hard to conceive that the native people have any kind of future, and our only hope is that they are rescued from this intolerable position."

-The mission became a place of refuge for Aranda people in that they were protected somewhat from the graziers and the police.
+The mission became a place of refuge for Arrarnta people in that they were protected somewhat from the graziers and the police.

 Despite a lack of resources, isolation and limited support from the wider church establishment there were a number of remarkable achievements at Hermannsburg Mission.
-By 1883, there were 21 mission personnel and, in addition to the buildings they constructed from mainly local materials, they could also claim other achievements, including a number of Aranda language publications.
+By 1883, there were 21 mission personnel and, in addition to the buildings they constructed mainly from local materials, they could also claim other achievements, including a number of Arrarnta language publications.
 These included:

 - a 21-page primer for use in the school published in Adelaide in 1880;